Similarity of Neural Network Representations Revisited: Results

 We propose a simple sanity check for similarity indexes: Given a pair of architecturally identical networks trained from different random initializations, for each layer in the first network, the most similar layer in the second network should be the architecturally corresponding layer.
 We train 10 networks and, for each layer of each network, we compute the accuracy with which we can find the corresponding layer in each of the other networks by maximum similarity.
 We then average the resulting accuracies.
 We compare CKA with CCA, SVCCA, PWCCA, and linear regression.

-We first investigate a simple VGG-like convolutional network based on All-CNN-C \citep{springenberg2014striving}~(see Appendix \ref{architecture_details} for architecture details).
+We first investigate a simple VGG-like convolutional network based on All-CNN-C \citep{springenberg2014striving}~(see Appendix \ref{architecture_details}) on CIFAR-10.
 Figure~\ref{fig:comparison} and Table~\ref{tab:kta_eval} show that CKA passes our sanity check, but other methods perform substantially worse.
 For SVCCA, we experimented with a range of truncation thresholds, but no threshold revealed the layer structure (Appendix~\ref{app:other_thresholds}); our results are consistent with those in Appendix E of \citet{svcca}.

 We also investigate Transformer networks, where all layers are of equal width.
 In Appendix \ref{appendix:transformer}, we show similarity between the 12 sublayers of the encoders of Transformer models \citep{vaswani2017attention} trained from different random initializations.
 All similarity indexes achieve non-trivial accuracy and thus pass the sanity check, although RBF CKA and $R^2_\text{CCA}$ performed slightly better than other methods.
 However, we found that there are differences in feature scale between representations of feed-forward network and self-attention sublayers that CCA does not capture because it is invariant to non-isotropic scaling.